 Prison Love is Mind Manipulation

-Sam, my prison love, with one hand held a knife to my neck, his other arm held me down ready to slit my throat.
+Sam, my prison lover, with one hand, held a knife to my neck, his other arm held me down ready to slit my throat.
 I could hardly breathe as I continued kicking and struggling against him.
-Suddenly there was a loud persistent knocking on the door.
+Suddenly there was loud persistent knocking on the door.
 “Let us in,” my daughter screamed.
 Sam whirled around acknowledging the banging and slowly let go of his grip.

 “The tears I have shed; the nightmares I have relived; the anxieties, the confusion and utter embarrassment of my decision can be unbearable at times.”
 I continued to listen.
 “The marriage to a prison lover was a roller-coaster ride through Hell.”

 I looked at her hear-drenched face and wondered how such a beautiful, warm, giving and loving woman could have got caught up into prisoner love.
 How does that happen?

 “These men,” she said, “become masters of manipulation.
 They’ve learned how to control a woman’s mind—especially if she is lonely and vulnerable.
 I started corresponding with Sam, particularly because I knew his parents and had known him briefly as a young teen many years before.
 I inquired about him one day and began to write.

 I had recently ended a bad relationship and was despondent.
 Sam seemed so nice and kind.
 He read my letters and empathized with me on so many levels—even offering advice on how to muddle through the recovery process.
 He was a shoulder to lean on.
 A rock of support.
 And he became my treasured confidant.

 Friendship sure, however, I never intended to become romantically involved with a prisoner.
 I simply welcomed the companionship; it eased my loneliness.